azlabsjs/functional/README.md

 );
 ```

-### Transform each element of the list and reduce it down to a single value
+### mapReduce() : Transform each element of the list and reduce it down to a single value

 ```ts
 mapReduce(